 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

 How To Make Beef Short Ribs With Parmesan Polenta

-Add ribs (in batches, if necessary) and cook until browned on all sides (approximately 2-3 minutes per side).
-Remove ribs to a platter to rest.
+Add the short ribs (in batches, if necessary) and cook until they are browned on all sides (approximately 2-3 minutes per side).
+Remove the ribs to a platter to rest.

 How Long Do I Cook The Beef Short Ribs?